WillB97/i3scripts/README.md

 A script to extract your i3 keybindings from the config file and present them in a searchable menu, including under non-default modes.
 Also supports executing the selected command by pressing enter.

+### rofi_i3_name.sh
+A script that uses rofi to set the name of i3 workspaces.

+In order for workspace shortcuts to work with named workspaces the shortcuts need to be in the form `workspace number 2`

+### rofi_i3_ws.sh
+A rofi driven menu for switching workspaces and moving containers to workspaces

+### i3_mirror.sh
+A simple script to mirror the display across all the connected displays

+### rofi-power.sh & powermenu.rasi
+A stylised rofi power menu

+### fzr.sh
+An improved REPL based on fzf, inspired by https://github.com/DanielFGray/fzf-scripts/blob/master/fzrepl

+### i3_float_vid.sh
+A script that uses i3-msg and jq to move a window to a scratchpad then size and position it in the bottom-right corner.
+Also handles moving the window to the other corners of the display.

+Useful for having a floating video window that can be easily hidden or moved when needed.

 ### Other configs in dotfiles
 #### 30-touchpad.conf
 When added to `/etc/X11/xorg.conf.d/` adds tap to click and natural scrolling.